mmikowski/mmikowski.github.io/_posts/2016-01-30-no-frameworks.md

 layout: post
 title: Do you really want an SPA framework?
 ---
-*All you have to do is sell your soul to the framwork maintainer*
+*First, sell your soul to the framework maintainer...*

 What's wrong with a Framework?
 ------------------------------